BinPro/CONCOCT/README.md

 If you want to use this software, please stay up to date with the list of known issues: https://github.com/BinPro/CONCOCT/issues

+##Mailing List##
+Feel free to contact our mailing list concoct-support@lists.sourceforge.net for questions regarding the installation procedure and/or the usage of concoct that you feel is not sufficiently described in the online documentation.

+If you would like subscribe to concoct-support mailing list, you can do so [here](https://lists.sourceforge.net/lists/listinfo/concoct-support)

 ##Dependencies##

 In order to install concoct, it requires python version 2.7.* and the python package installer ```pip```.
 It also requires a c compiler, e.g. ```gcc``` and the GNU Scientific Library ```gsl```.
 For linux (ubuntu) this is installed through: